 Pro se cases assigned to a district judge for trial are exempt from the disclosure and conference requirements of Federal Rule of Civil Procedure 26.
-Unless otherwise ordered by the court, no scheduling orders will be entered in those cases approximately 30 days after the last defendant files an answer, the court will issue an "Order Setting Schedule for Progression of Case" addressing discovery and other issues.
+Unless otherwise ordered by the court, approximately 30 days after the last defendant files an answer, the court will issue an "Order Setting Schedule for Progression of Case" addressing discovery and other issues.
 No discovery may take place until this progression order is entered except upon motion and order.